carlos3g/proffy/README.md

 - [Axios](https://github.com/axios/axios)
 - [Expo](https://expo.io/)

-## 🤝 How to contribute

-Every kind of contribution is welcome, we admire it!

-Is there any problem?
-Found a bug?
-Do you have any tips?
-Open an [issue](https://github.com/carlos3g/proffy/issues) describing it.

-Want to contribute code?
-We ask that you first read [this contribution guide](https://github.com/firstcontributions/first-contributions)

-Don't forget to leave your ⭐, it is also a way to contribute to the project;)

 ## 📝 License

 This project is under the MIT license.
 See the file [LICENSE](LICENSE) for more details.